McWilliamsCenter/coma_cluster/getting_started.md

 user@local:~$ make install
 ```

-You now need to make sure this python in your path (before the system python).
+You now need to make sure this python is in your path (before the system python).
 In your .bashrc file in your home directory, you can add this line:

 ```